 Individuals -or- *immediate families may submit up to 25 photos!

-*By example, this means that mom, dad and children living at home count as a single registrant.
+*By example, mom, dad and children living in a single household count as a single registrant.
 Spouses as well.

-Note that only scans that become restored —not damaged scans— will be returned to you via CARE for Sandy.
-We also cannot predict how many submitted photos will be chosen by volunteers for restoration.
+Note that we cannot predict how many submitted photos will be chosen by volunteers for restoration.
 When attending one of our Events, you will have the opportunity to bring your original photos home with you.
 Non-damaged images are not eligible.
+Digital copies of photos scanned at eents will not be provided at events but can be e-mailed upon request, after events.
 Essential details about the post-submission process can be found here.
 Ready to submit photos?
 Click here.

 We do hope you'll have the grace and tact to prioritize.
 Are those 12 whatchamacalits snapped on 1999’s road trip as important as one image of the best birthday ever?
 Maybe!
 But...